 The church's north-south alignment appears to have been the result of a constraint imposed by the presence of large numbers of graves within the graveyard.
 This was also the reason why the current church punches through the north wall of the much older graveyard that surrounds it.
 The effect of this can seem a little odd.
-When we visited the north end was surrounded by a building site.
+When we first visited the north end was surrounded by a building site.
 This sense of incongruity is nothing new.
 An aerial photograph of 1932 shows the church's north end closely surrounded by part of an active shipyard.

 The constraints imposed by the graves in the graveyard, the odd pear-shape of the graveyard itself, and the presence of The Govan Stones, which were moved into the church for safekeeping from the graveyard in 1926, all give very strong clues that Govan Old Church is far more than just another Victorian addition to the cityscape.
 In fact the church that opened its doors in 1888 was just the latest, and presumably last, in a long series of churches on the site that date back some thirteen hundred years to around the year 700.